-We close each year with our annual Sixth Form Summer Ball, held in June at the Chichester Park Hotel.
+In previous years we close each year with our annual Sixth Form Summer Ball, held in June at the Chichester Park Hotel.
 It is attended by over 100 guests.
 We have a three course dinner, followed by a disco.
 This is a wonderful celebration and a great opportunity for us to say goodbye to the Year 13 students in style.

-We hold 6th Form quiz nights, which are really popular and enjoyed by all the teams who are very competitive.
+We hold 6th Form quiz nights, which are really popular and enjoyed by all the teams, who are keen to play an active part in the events.
+The students' competitiveness is further evidenced in the football and netball matches between years 12 and 13

-Many students take part in a variety of shows during the year, including the annual Fashion Show; annual Drama production, which last year was "Rock of Ages" which are watched by audiences consisting of pupils, members of the community and members of staff.
+Many students take part in a variety of shows during the year, including the annual Fashion Show; annual Drama production, the latest was "Rock of Ages" which are watched by audiences consisting of pupils, members of the community and members of staff.

-The 6th Form Memorable Moments 2019 trips offered a residential visit to Portland Outdoor Centre - activities included climbing, kayaking and our favourite; a night time prison break!
-An alternative option was one day at Guildford Spectrum Centre for ice skating and bowling, followed by a day at Brighton - visiting Sussex University and then exploring the city centre.
+The 6th Form Memorable Moments trips offered a residential visit to Portland Outdoor Centre - activities included climbing, kayaking and our favourite; a night time prison break!
+Alternative options were Thorpe Park; Paintballing; a day in London.
+All students would attend a day at a University - this has varied each year and includes Bath, Southampton or Surrey.